-HMRS Music Library
+HMRS Library Information–A Quick Introduction

 The Hudson Mohawk Recorder Society (HMRS) is one of about 100 chapters of the American Recorder Society (ARS).
 Other chapters in New York state are located in Buffalo, Rochester, Westchester, New York City, and Long Island (2).